 [Section 24 amended by No. 81 of 1996 s.
 10.]

-25. Land to be brought under the Act unless caveat received
+25. Land to be brought under this Act unless caveat received

 If before the registration of the certificate the Registrar shall not have received a caveat forbidding the same he shall bring the land under this Act by registering in the name of the applicant or in the name of such person as may have been directed in that behalf a certificate of title, in an approved form, to the land.